Jungsu-Yun/yolov5_deepsort_ros/README.md

     cd ..
     catkin_make
     ```
-    If you did not do '--recurse-submodules', you must run 'git submodule update --init'.
+    If you did not do `--recurse-submodules`, you must run `git submodule update --init`.
 * Ensure that all dependency information in Node is met.
 The package works with Python 3.6 or later and requires several dependency packages to be installed.
     ```
     pip3 install "numpy>=1.18.5,<1.20" "matplotlib>=3.2.2,<4"